top of page

 • You must be 18 years of age or older and have the right to work within the United States.

-• If your play has previously received—or is scheduled to receive—a developmental workshop, reading, or staged reading prior to July 31, 2024, you must provide that information in your NPC application.
+• If your play has previously received—or is scheduled to receive—a developmental workshop, reading, or staged reading prior to July 31, 2025, you must disclose that information in your NPC application.

-• We develop all genres and styles of drama, including one-acts and solo pieces.
-NPC does not develop music theater works, though you may submit such work to the National Music Theater Conference.
+• While we welcome all genres and styles of drama—including one-acts and solo shows—NPC does not develop works of musical theater.
+You may submit those to the National Music Theater Conference.

 • While we accept work that has been submitted to NPC in previous years, we recommend that you share a new piece with us each season unless it has changed dramatically.

-The administrative fee for NPC 2024 is $20 per script submission.
+The administrative fee for NPC 2025 is $15 per script submission.
 This helps offset the costs of the application process itself: its organization, staffing, administration, and submission platform.
 In 2022, the O’Neill committed to reducing application fees for all of its professional programs with the ultimate goal of reaching a final fee of $15 by Fall 2024.
 We understand that this fee can pose a barrier to entry.
 To that end, a number of fee waivers are available on a first-come, first-serve basis.
-If you would like to request a fee wavier for NPC 2024, please use this Request Form before you begin your application.
+If you would like to request a fee waiver for NPC 2025, please use this Request Form before you begin your application.

 We’ve compiled a list of frequently asked questions for your convenience below.
 If you would like to connect with a member of our literary staff, please reach out via email to litoffice@theoneill.org.
 Please note, the literary office may be remote for the application and selection process—so email is strongly preferred.